sick-tichun/dripbot/README.md

 # dripbot
-Run dependencies.sh to install python libraries then run dripbot.py
+Run dependencies.sh to install python libraries, update secret key in key.txt and then run dripbot.py